Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-The numerical investigation in Experiment 3 yielded the same conclusions as the numerical investigations in Experiment 1 and Experiment 2: The EFR-EFRROM is more accurate than the EFR-ROM with respect to all the criteria used, i.e., velocity error, pressure error, and lift and drag coefficient error.
-Thus, these numerical results suggest that the FOM-ROM consistency is beneficial for the EFR stabilization strategy.
+Overall, the numerical investigation in Experiment 2 yields the same conclusions as the numerical investigations in Experiment 1: the {EFR-EFR} is more accurate than the {EFR-noEFR} with respect to all the criteria used, i.e., \A{pointwise, average, maximum, and minimum velocity and pressure errors, } lift and drag coefficient errors, \A{and Pareto front. } Thus, these numerical results suggest that the FOM-ROM consistency is beneficial for the EFR stabilization strategy.